 The Roseto Effect: What a Pennsylvania Town Taught Us About Community and Heart Disease

-In Brief
+In Summary

 In 1961, a physician named Stewart Wolf was studying cardiovascular disease epidemiology in Pennsylvania when he noticed something that didn’t fit.
 The residents of Roseto — a small town predominantly populated by immigrants from Roseto Valfortore in southern Italy — had heart attack rates roughly half those of surrounding communities.
 This was unexpected enough.
 What made it truly anomalous was that the Rosetans ate a diet high in animal fat, cooked with lard rather than the olive oil of their Italian homeland, smoked at normal rates, and had no particular exercise culture.
 By every conventional cardiovascular risk metric, they should have been at elevated risk.
-They were dramatically protected.
+They appeared dramatically protected.

 Wolf and his colleagues eventually identified the explanation: Roseto was a community of unusual cohesion and social integration.
 Three-generation households were common.
 Church and civic participation was high.
 Social stratification was deliberately minimized — the wealthy did not ostentatiously display their success; the poor were not socially isolated.
 The psychological environment was one of belonging, security, and mutual support.